slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 ## `Rectangle`

 By default, a `Rectangle` is just an empty item that shows nothing.
-By setting a color or configuring a border, it is then possible to draw a rectangle on the screen.
+By setting a color or configuring a border, it's then possible to draw a rectangle on the screen.

 When not part of a layout, its width and height default to 100% of the parent element.